noureddinemade/chosenwines/_posts/2020-06-18-the-winery-of-good-hope-chenin-blanc.md

 We certainly had no complaints drinking this wine - it is what you would easily describe as a crowd pleaser.
 We could easily drink this on it&rsquo;s own but can also see this going well with a roast chicken, like we&rsquo;ve said before high acidity wines can really go well with the salty and fatty roast potatoes.
 Alternatively, it would cut through a mild salsa very well, so if you were having tacos with grated cheddar on top the wine would compliment those flavours very well.
 Anything too spicy won&rsquo;t work as it would heighten the acidity making it too unpleasent to drink.

-To get more information take a peak <a href="https://www.thewineryofgoodhope.com/wines/" title="The Winery of Good Hope">at their website.</a> Unfortunately the 2018 vintage has gone but their 2019 is already to buy along with all their other wines.
+To get more information take a peak <a href="https://www.thewineryofgoodhope.com/wines/" title="The Winery of Good Hope" target="_blank">at their website.</a> Unfortunately the 2018 vintage has gone but their 2019 is already to buy along with all their other wines.

-We recieved this wine as part of our subscription to Good Pair Days which is a really great wine subscription which tailors wine to your tastes through a really in depth quiz but if you&rsquo;re interested, we have a <a href="https://www.goodpairdays.com/invite/PIE123918">referal link</a> which will get you a $38 bottle of wine in your first box.
+We recieved this wine as part of our subscription to Good Pair Days which is a really great wine subscription which tailors wine to your tastes through a really in depth quiz but if you&rsquo;re interested, we have a <a href="https://www.goodpairdays.com/invite/PIE123918" title="Good Pair Days" target="_blank">referal link</a> which will get you a $38 bottle of wine in your first box.
 We are not sponsored by Good Pair Days to say this, we just really think it&rsquo;s a good way to try new wine!